 Denver may have been the biggest surprise of the test.
 When we envision the city of Denver, we think — well, okay, first we think of wildly uncomfortable altitude sickness, but then we envision Colorado’s beautiful mountains, reputation for nature conservation, and clean landscape dusted in pure snow.
-Apparently this isn’t enough to create delicious tap water, however.
-Our tasters said that Denver’s tap water has “no aroma,” which brings it a step up from Philadelphia, but that it suffers from a “chemical” flavor, and “tastes just like a pool smells.”
+Apparently this isn’t enough to create delicious tap water, however: our tasters said that Denver’s tap water has “no aroma,” which brings it a step up from Philadelphia, but that it has a “chemical” flavor, and “tastes just like a pool smells.”

 Unlike the Windy City’s beautiful architecture and killer Italian beef, Chicago’s tap water is decidedly “middle of the road,” according to our testers.
 While the water had “no smell,” it also tasted “subtly chemical,” and “without much mineral content.”
-According to the City of Chicago’s most recent Water Quality Report, Chicago has a relatively low sodium content compared to many other cities’’ water, which may be responsible, in part, for the lower mineral flavor.
+According to the City of Chicago’s most recent Water Quality Report, Chicago has a relatively low sodium content compared to many other city’s water, which may be responsible in part for the lower mineral flavor.

 All of our testers agreed that Houston’s tap water was very good, and that whether you enjoyed the flavor or not was a matter of personal preference.
 If you enjoy “softer, sweeter” water, with a “slightly oily” texture, water from Space City is right up your alley.
 The comparison most often made during the trial was to Evian, which is pretty high praise in many people’s books.

-Given Portland’s reputation for being an environmentally focused city that takes its natural resources seriously, we were delighted but unsurprised to find their water is quite lovely, ranking almost exclusively in the '80s among our testers.
+Given Portland’s reputation for being an environmentally-focused city that takes their natural resources seriously, we were delighted but unsurprised to find their water is quite lovely, ranking almost exclusively in the 80s among our testers.
 “Rich,” one tester pronounced Rose City’s water, while others dubbed it “complex,” “mineral,” and with a “nice body.”
 One tester even paid it the highest compliment a New Yorker is capable of: “it’s familiar — it reminds me of New York water.”